 Lily Stender has a passion for restoration and preservation of local heritage by enhancing economic, cultural and social development in our community.
 She purchased the Tolaga Bay Inn, re-established connections with whanaunga and marae, and gained a better understanding of her cultural heritage.

-Ruby Hata-Symon wants to create a trust that will empower whānau to develop their cultural awareness, and contribute to the community and the environment through the production, sale and distribution of native plants.
+Ruby Hata-Symon wanted to create a trust that empowered whānau to develop their cultural awareness, and contribute to the community and the environment through the production, sale and distribution of native plants.